citramon/citramon/README.md

 # Hi there 👋 I'm Stanislav

 - 🇨🇿 I live in Prague, Czech Republic.
-- 🐍 I'm a Senior Software Engineer at [Semrush](https://www.semrush.com).
+- 🐍 I'm a Principal Software Engineer at [Pure Storage](https://www.purestorage.com/).
 - 🤖 Most of the time I'm writing on Python.
 - ✉️ You can shoot me an email at [citramon88@gmail.com](mailto:citramon88@gmail.com).